rgulcu1/Simple-Shell-Program/README.md

 # Simple Shell Program

-This program written by C. This shell support standart shell commands and some built-in commands.
+This program developed in C. This shell support standart shell commands and some built-in commands.

 ## Built-in Commands